Seismic testing is the first step in oil and gas exploration in our oceans.

 Seismic blasting probably has the greatest impacts on those species that can’t escape the blast area quickly, like zooplankton and shellfish.

 Zooplankton, the very basis of ocean food chains, is at risk³.
 These tiny floating or weakly swimming animals rely on water currents to move large distances.
 Zooplankton includes a range of tiny crustaceans, like krill and copepods, as well the larvae of many larger animals like crabs, lobsters, octopuses and fishes.
-After seismic blasts, many zooplankton are found dead⁴, even as far away as 1.2 kilometers from the blast site.
+After seismic blasts, many zooplankton are found dead⁴, even as far away as 1.2 kilometres from the blast site.

 The behaviour of scallops changes during and after exposure to blasts.⁵ It damages their hemolymph (the scallop’s equivalent of blood), and their immune systems, and ultimately weakens them so they’re more likely to die early.
 Similar impacts have been shown in spiny lobsters.⁶